G00376332/52445_Project/README.md

 ## Going beyond the project and using more advanced Python tools

 Moving to another aspect of using Iris data set is machine learning that can be performed.
 The **Scikit-learn** software machine learning library for the Python was incorporated for this task.
 This library has a number of useful features like various classification, regression and clustering algorithms including support vector machines.
-Scikit has also built-in Iris data set that can be loaded straight in to the python program but for this project existing data set ***dataset*** from seaborn in **adv-segregation.py** was used.<\br>
+Scikit has also built-in Iris data set that can be loaded straight in to the python program but for this project existing data set ***dataset*** from seaborn in **adv-segregation.py** was used.<br />
 The following steps was carried out:

 * Investigation on the data set